amoralesflor01/SICSS_Reddit_Data/README.md

     ```bash
     git clone git@github.com:amoralesflor01/SICSS_Reddit_Data.git
     ```
-    Or use the command below if you have not set up your SSH keys on GitHub
+    Or use the command below if you have not set up your SSH keys on GitHub.

     ```bash
     git clone https://github.com/amoralesflor01/SICSS_Reddit_Data.git